InterlaceProject/InterlaceBlockchain/README.md

 ### Shutting down

 Sometimes it is useful to throw away everything and restart from scratch.
-To teardown fabric and remove playground left-overs execute:
+To teardown fabric and remove card left overs execute:

 ```bash
 cd fabric